2009–10 Australian region cyclone season: Tropical Low 08U

 During the February of the last decade, TCWC Darwin reported a tropical low 08U moving over the Northern Territory and Western Queensland.
 It dissipated on 24 February.

 Severe Tropical Cyclone Ului

 On 11 March, TCWC Brisbane started to issue warnings on Tropical Depression 13F and designated it as Tropical low 09U.
 The depression became Cyclone Ului, category 5 in the Pacific basin, but weakened to category 4 shortly after crossing the 160°E meridian.
 Ului was predicted to restrengthen back into a category 5 as it moved away from an upper-level low and Severe Tropical Cyclone Tomas, however Ului remained as a category 4 and had weakened to a category 3 system in the early hours of 18 March and on the 19 to a category 2, but was expected to restrengthen.
-As expected, Cyclone Ului became category 3 Severe Tropical Cyclone Ului on 20 March, and maintained its intensity until making landfall near Airlie Beach, Queensland on the fourth anniversary of Cyclone Larry's landfall on Queensland.
+As expected, Cyclone Ului became category 3 Severe Tropical Cyclone Ului on 20 March, and maintained its intensity until making landfall near Airlie Beach on the fourth anniversary of Cyclone Larry's landfall on Queensland.